 The raw water system draws water from the Rio Grande River and consists of a river rock weir, a river pump station, two reservoirs providing 187 million gallons total capacity, and a raw water transport system.
-Surface water treatment is achieved by two water treatment plants providing 40 million gallons of total capacity; 20 MGD treatment capacity each.
-Two clearwells provide 6.85 million gallons storage capacity, and three elevated storage tanks provide 5.0 million gallons of elevated storage capacity.
-Water is pumped by four high-service pumping stations into the distribution system, which consists of 676 miles of transmission and distribution mains.
-For the Fiscal Year ended September 30, 2017, the Board's approximate 50,153 water customers were composed of residential and commercial customers within the City and adjacent unincorporated areas.
-The Board also sells treated water at wholesale to two water distribution systems, and in Fiscal Year 2017 these sales accounted for approximately 5.03% of the water system's sales revenues and 7.80% of its sales volume.
-During 2018, the Board also began selling water to Military Highway Water Supply Corporation on a wholesale basis.
-This agreement will remain in place for five years.
-The Board partnered with the Southmost Regional Water Authority ("SRWA") and built a 7.5 MGD reverse osmosis water treatment plant of which the Board has 92.91% ownership.
-The SRWA plant completed an expansion in December 2015 that provides microfiltration pretreatment and a total production capacity of 10 MGD.
-The Board's share of capacity increased to 9.2 MGD, providing an overall water treatment capacity of 49.3 MGD for the water system.
-This plant includes a 7.5 million gallon storage tank.
+Surface water treatment is achieved by two water treatment plants providing 40 million gallons per day (MGD) of total capacity, 20 MGD treatment capacity each.
+Two clear wells provide 6.84 million gallons storage capacity, and three elevated storage tanks provide 5.0 million gallons of elevated storage capacity.
+Water is pumped by three high-service pumping stations into the distribution system which consists of 676 miles of transmission and distribution mains.
+For the fiscal year ended 2019, the Board's 51,441 water customers (excluding municipal) were composed of residential and commercial within the City and adjacent unincorporated areas.
+The Board also sells treated water at wholesale to three water distribution systems, and in fiscal year 2019 these sales accounted for approximately 5.41% of the water system's operating revenues and 8.72% of its sales volume.
+The Board coordinated the creation of the Southmost Regional Water Authority which built a 7.5 million gallon per day (Design Capacity) reverse osmosis water treatment plant of which the Board has 92.91% ownership.
+This plant includes a 7.5 million gallon storage tank and one high service pump station.
+SRWA completed construction on a microfiltration pretreatment and capacity expansion in November 2015.
+BPUB's share of SRWA capacity increased from 7.0 MGD to 9.3 MGD.
+With completion of the plant expansion at SRWA, BPUB's combined treatment capacity, which was at 47.0 MGD, increased to 49.3 MGD.

-The Board is subject to regulation of water quality by the TCEQ.
-The Board presently has a "Superior" water system as determined in accordance with current TCEQ regulations.
+The Board is subject to regulation of water quality by the Texas Commission of Environmental Quality (TCEQ).
+The Board presently has a "Superior" water system as rated by TCEQ.